Deep Neural Network Based Accelerated Failure Time Models using Rank Loss: Introduction

 \section{Introduction}

-For a regression modeling of failure times, an accelerated failure time (AFT) assumption is often postulated.
+For regression modeling of failure times, an accelerated failure time (AFT) assumption is often postulated.
 The AFT model relates a log-transformed failure time to a linear combination of regression coefficients and a set of covariates added by a zero-mean random error term.
-The AFT model can be either parametric or semiparametric, depending on whether the distribution of the error term is assumed to be parametric or left unspecified, respectively.
-The latter shares the flexibility of the well-known Cox proportional hazards model \citep{Cox:regr:1972} and has therefore been viewed as a viable alternative.
-Parametric AFT models can be inferred using the usual maximum likelihood method.
-For semiparametric AFT models, rank-based methods have been popular \citep{Pren:line:1978,Jin:Lin:Wei:Ying:rank:2003,Jin:Lin:Ying:rank:2006,John:Stra:indu:2009} among others including the least-squares estimation \citep{Buck:Jame:line:1979,stute1993consistent,Jin:Lin:Ying:on:2006}.
-The theoretical properties of the rank-based estimators have been rigorously investigated and well established \citep{Tsia:esti:1990, Ying:larg:1993, Fyge:Rito:mono:1994}.
+The AFT model can be either parametric or semiparametric, depending on whether the distribution of the error term is assumed to be parametric or is left unspecified, respectively.
+The latter shares the semi-parametric property of the well-known Cox proportional hazards model \citep{Cox:regr:1972} and, as such, is viewed as a viable alternative.
+Parametric AFT (PAFT) models can be inferred using the usual maximum likelihood method.
+For semiparametric AFT (SAFT) models, rank-based methods have been popular \citep{Pren:line:1978,Jin:Lin:Wei:Ying:rank:2003,Jin:Lin:Ying:rank:2006,John:Stra:indu:2009} among others, including the least-squares estimation \citep{Buck:Jame:line:1979,stute1993consistent,Jin:Lin:Ying:on:2006}.
+The theoretical properties of the rank-based estimators have been investigated rigorously and are now well established \citep{Tsia:esti:1990, Ying:larg:1993, Fyge:Rito:mono:1994}.
 Popular statistical software such as R implements some of these methods, which have made fitting censored survival data based on AFT models routine analysis.
-For example, maximum likelihood estimators for regression coefficients in parametric AFT models can be obtained by the \texttt{survreg} function in the \texttt{survival} package in \texttt{R} \citep{survival-package}.
-Rank-based estimators for semiparametric AFT models are implemented in the \texttt{aftgee} package in \texttt{R} \citep{aftgee-jss}.
+For example, the maximum likelihood estimators (MLEs) for regression coefficients in PAFT models can be obtained by the \texttt{survreg} function in the \texttt{survival} package in \texttt{R} \citep{survival-package}.
+Rank-based estimators for SAFT models are implemented in the \texttt{aftgee} package in \texttt{R} \citep{aftgee-jss}.